ski-matic/TrendingMovies/README.md

 - Poster size is hard coded.
 Would be better to figure out the best size to use
 - Would be cool if there's no network, to detect if a connection becomes available to automatically go and fetch the items
+- remove or make use of the code relating to "twoPane" (tablets)
+- The poster images should be cached in some way rather than always get fetched
+- Add recent query suggestions